nhrrob/nhrrob-frequent-update-manager/readme.txt

 No. It works as standalone plugin.

 = How does NHR Frequent Update Manager work? =
-NHR Frequent Update Manager intelligently manages update notifications in the WordPress dashboard by automatically hiding them after a specified period (default 7 - means first 7 days of each month updates will be available).
+NHR Frequent Update Manager intelligently manages update notifications in the WordPress dashboard by automatically hiding them after a specified period (default 7 - means first 7 days of each month update notices will be visible).
 This helps users maintain a clutter-free dashboard experience.

 = Can I customize the duration for hiding update notifications?
 Yes, NHR Frequent Update Manager offers flexible configuration options.